LeWolfYT/localscope/README.md

 smoothscale = True
 size = (1920, 1080)

-graphicalwidth = 840
-graphicalscale = 0.9
-#change depending on image height. keep in mind that you have around 640px of vertical space and 1000px of horizontal space
-#for the contiguous usa, 840 works fine

-#for background images (set to false for gradient)
+#for background images (set to false if you want to use the gradient image set in your theme)
 background_image_use = True
 background = "/path/to/img.jpg"
 backgroundred = "/path/to/redimg.jpg"

-apikey='KEY GOES HERE'
-extendedfamount = 18 #how many days+nights of extended forecast to show. keep this even please.
+units = "e" #any TWC unit type works here locale = "en-US" #currently the only officially supported languages are en-US (American English) and de-DE (German).
+Add your own languages by adding JSON files with the locale name in the lang folder. apikey = 'KEY GOES HERE' extendedfamount = 18 #how many days+nights of extended forecast to show. keep this even please.
 ```

-Right now, you can use this template as vars.py, changing the paths if needed.
+Right now, you can use this template as vars.py, changing the paths and values as needed.

 ## Segments

 Right now, you can press the 1 key to show the normal weather and the 2 key to start overlay mode.
 Set your chroma key to magenta for it to work.
 In OBS, a similarity value of 200 works best.

+## Keybinds

+There are a few keybinds that can be helpful to use.
+Pressing the E key will export all of the assets used by the program, including gradients generated on-the-fly.
+The F key will toggle an FPS counter on the top left, in place of the current time.

 ## Contributing